Catholic charter school application to get Monday vote by state governing board in Oklahoma

 The proposed St. Isidore would serve students in towns without Catholic schools and expand online course offerings to students in existing Catholic schools across the state.

-The application has already been the source of extensive, mostly behind-the-scenes, legal tug-of-wars here in Oklahoma.
+The application has already been the source of extensive, mostly behind-the-scenes, legal tugs-of-war here in Oklahoma.

 Former Attorney General John O’Connor, who was appointed by Gov. Kevin Stitt, opened the door for the Catholic school charter application when he issued an advisory opinion shortly before he left office saying the state’s ban on publicly funded religious charter schools could be a violation of the U.S. Constitution.